 Made.com has raised 40 million pounds, a little more than 45 million euros, of equity in its latest round of funding.
 The furniture retailer wants to use this money to boost its growth and to further expand its online and offline business across Europe.

 Fashion retailer Zara has announced plans to roll out an augmented reality experience across 120 stores worldwide.
 The app can also be used by online shoppers, who will be able to hover their smartphone over a package delivered from the Zara website.

 Members of the European Parliament have adopted a proposal to make the cross-border parcel delivery market in Europe more transparent and competitive.
 The European Union will implement new rules, which should lead to lower delivery costs for online consumers.

-November is the second-to-last month of the year, so maybe you are really ready for the holiday season.
-But first, why don’t you attend some interesting ecommerce events in Europe?
+It’s very cold in Europe right now, so why don’t take some time to visit some warm and cozy event venues?
+You can learn more about ecommerce, speak to interesting peers and hear inspiring talks from true experts.
 In case you want to, we’ve made a handy overview for you, so you know when and where an ecommerce event takes place this month in Europe.

 XPO Logistics, a major logistics company from the US, has expanded its last mile logistics service of heavy goods to Europe.
 The last mile delivery service from XPO Logistics will be available in the United Kingdom, Ireland, the Netherlands, Spain and France.

 PayPal and VISA dominate the European ecommerce industry.
 In almost every country in Europe, one of these two is the most popular payment method for online shopping.
 Only in the Netherlands, the most popular payment method isn’t PayPal or VISA.
 Let’s have a look at the top 3 per country.